Accessing the Router Portal

 -

-The end device is connected only via IPv6
+The end device is only connected via IPv6

 -